In this article, we’ll pit SignNow vs. DocuSign. We’ll analyze both electronic signature apps to answer a simple question: Which one is better?

 When your signers open the email, DocuSign will show them your message and guide them through the signing process.

 SignNow’s process is similar.
 You first upload the document and start editing it.
 Its drag-and-drop editor is simple and does the job well.
-You can then either save your document or invite people to sign it by filling out their contact information.
+You can save your document or invite people to sign it by filling out their contact information.

-It also doesn’t let you write a personalized message to your signers, it simply sends the invite.
+It also doesn’t let you write a personalized message to your signers.
+It simply sends the invite.

 Although SignNow is more complicated to use, it also includes more personalization options.